-- Is experiencing a severe family crisis.
+- The applicant is experiencing a severe family crisis.

-- Is a victim of crime.
+- The applicant is a victim of a crime.

 Process for Benevolence:

-- Elder asks the member to complete benevolence form and informs them of the approval process and the timeline for approval.
+- Elder asks the member to complete the benevolence form and informs them of the approval process and the timeline for approval.

 - Member completes benevolence request form and gives to elder or pastor.